 Sera, Yume, Himeno and Sakura from Da Capo.

 Isara from Koichoco.

 Yoru and Asa from Kono Oozora ni, Tsubasa wo Hirogete.

 Variety is the spice of life, so all types of girls are represented here.
-Sakura is blonde, Sayaka has black hair, Isara has gray hair, Yukino has orange hair, while the remainder have normal, pleasant shades of brown.
+Sakura is blonde, Sayaka has black hair, Isara has gray hair, Yukino has orange hair, Sera has blue hair, while the remainder have normal, pleasant shades of brown.
 Yukino probably has the biggest breasts, but they're still medium, like most of the girls here.
-Sakura, Koharu, Yoru and Asa are on the smaller side.
+Sakura, Koharu, Sera, Yoru and Asa are on the smaller side.
 Big breasts can be pretty, but it's an uphill climb and it's just not enough to get into a top ten list.

 Koharu likes sports and the outdoors, while Yukino is an avid otaku.
 Isara will be great for housework, Asa for brightening up the mood and Yoru for intellectual conversations.
 Sakura's innocence, sense of humor, charm and devotion can't be matched, while the more realistic and prickly girls like Yume and Himeno will add spice and keep me on my toes.
 No one likes a one dimensional rut of a relationship, and these girls' tsun-tsun moments will be welcome in the face of so much overwhelming love coming from ten different directions all the time.

 Sayaka is as perverted as me so I can safely bare that side of my persona around her and always at least rely on her at night.
 With this, all my bases are covered!
 It's amazing what ten women can do where one could never manage.